Mary of Guise: Queen of Scots

-Finally, Mary accepted the offer and made hurried plans for departure.
-The proxy wedding of James V and Mary of Guise was held on 9 May 1538 in the Sainte Chapelle at the Château de Châteaudun.
-Some 2,000 Scottish lords and barons came from Scotland aboard a fleet of ships under Lord Maxwell to attend.
-Lord Maxwell himself stood as proxy for James V. Maxwell, and the other lords and barons who had come to France, travelled back to Scotland with Mary, who sailed from Le Havre on 10 June 1538, leaving behind her three-year-old son, Francis, Duke of Longueville.
+Lord Maxwell, and the other lords and barons who had come to France, travelled back to Scotland with Mary of Guise, who sailed from Le Havre on 10 June 1538, leaving behind her three-year-old son, Francis, Duke of Longueville.
 She landed in Scotland 6 days later at Crail in Fife.
 She came in a fleet of three French galleys commanded by Jacques de Fountaines, Sieur de Mormoulins.
-She was formally received by the king at St Andrews few days later amid pageants and plays performed in her honour.
+She was formally received by the king at St Andrews a few days later amid pageants and plays performed in her honour.
 James and Mary were married in person at St Andrews Cathedral on 18 June 1538.
-James's mother Margaret Tudor wrote to Henry VIII in July, "I trust she will prove a wise Princess.
+James's mother Margaret Tudor wrote to her brother Henry VIII in July, "I trust she will prove a wise Princess.
 I have been much in her company, and she bears herself very honourably to me, with very good entertaining."

-In August Mary went into the Highlands with James on a hunting trip to Glen Finglas, with six ladies-in-waiting.
+Celebrations seem to have included a tournament and a new costume was bought for the Queen's fool.
+In August, Mary went into the Highlands with James on a hunting trip to Glen Finglas, with six ladies-in-waiting.
+She soon returned to Stirling Castle, leaving James to hunt.
+In September James went south to hunt at Cramalt and Mary remained at Linlithgow Palace.
+Wild boar were sent to stock the park at Falkland from Elbeuf near Rouen, and Mary of Guise's younger brother René II de Lorraine, Marquis d'Elbeuf later became an enthusiast for boar hunt with dogs and toiles, known as le vautrait.

+The chronicle known as the Diurnal of Occurrents mentions her ceremonial royal entry to Edinburgh on Saint Margaret's Day (16 November).
 The Duchess of Guise sent her masons, including Nicolas Roy, miners and an armourer.
-She had a French painter, Pierre Quesnel, to decorate her palaces.
+Mary had a French painter, Pierre Quesnel, to decorate her palaces.
 Her household included a dwarf and a fool who were both dressed in green.
+In December 1538, the court was at Falkland Palace, and her ladies in waiting were given gowns of purple or black velvet, with white taffeta, red damask, or black satin skirts.
+Her serving women got gowns of Paris black and French brown cloth.

 On 24 August 1539 Mary and James V made a pilgrimage to the Isle of May in the Forth.
 They took three ships, the Unicorn, the Little Unicorn and the Mary Willoughby.
 It was believed that a visit to the shrine of St Adrian could help a woman become pregnant, and Mary of Guise made a note of her pilgrimages in Scotland.